Cogmasters/concord/docs/CODING_GUIDELINES.md

 #ifndef TEST_H
 #define TEST_H

-// the code goes here
+/* the code goes here */

-#endif // TEST_H
+#endif /* TEST_H */
 ```

 Don't use `pragam once` which is not supported by all C/C++ compilers

 ## Miscellaneous

 For subjects that are not covered here, we follow [Linux kernel coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html#linux-kernel-coding-style)

 ## Commit and Merge

-To avoid creating redundant merge commits, the following methods are recommanded:
+To avoid creating redundant merge commits, the following methods are recommended:
 * [How to avoid merge commits from git pull when pushing to remote](https://stackoverflow.com/questions/30052104/how-to-avoid-merge-commits-from-git-pull-when-pushing-to-remote)